uwitdat/test_app6/README.md

-"ruby on rails first app"
+"first test on ruby on rails first app"